cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

   - Call three friends to ask if they think that this makes sense.
 - An extremely sketchy real estate broker calls to say they've found me a beautiful studio in Manhattan for $600/month, and would need to confirm in the next 24 hours if I'd like to take it.
 Do I:
   - Take it.
-  - Call three friends to ask if they think that this seems makes sense.
+  - Call three friends to ask if they think that this makes sense.

 The notion is the same in probabilistic modeling.
-Furthermore, we often "not big data" with which to model, and therefore a substantially non-zero amount of uncertainty in our estimates and predictions.
+Furthermore, we often build models with "not big data," and therefore have a substantially non-zero amount of uncertainty in our parameter estimates and subsequent predictions.

 Finally, with distributional estimates in hand, we can begin to make more robust, measured and logical decisions.
-We can do this because, while point estimates give a quick summary, distributions tell a thorough story: where the peaks are, their width and height, their distance from one another, etc. For an excellent exploration of posterior decision analysis, check out Rasmus Bååth's [Probable Points and Credible Intervals, Part 2: Decision Theory](http://www.sumsar.net/blog/2015/01/probable-points-and-credible-intervals-part-two/).
+We can do this because, while point estimates give a quick summary of the dynamics of our system, distributions tell the full, thorough story: where the peaks are, their width and height, their distance from one another, etc. For an excellent exploration of what we can do with posterior distributions, check out Rasmus Bååth's [Probable Points and Credible Intervals, Part 2: Decision Theory](http://www.sumsar.net/blog/2015/01/probable-points-and-credible-intervals-part-two/).

-Thanks for reading.
+Many thanks for reading.

 [^1]: [Edward — Inference of Probabilistic Models](http://edwardlib.org/tutorials/inference)